-Children's Issues - In the United States, children are required to have certain vaccinations before they can enroll in school.
-We recommend that you bring your child's complete vaccination records with you to the United States.
-If your child is adopted, you have full custody as a result of a divorce, or you share custody with another parent, you should bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
-You will need these papers (translated into English) for issues such as school enrollment, medical care, and eventual citizenship.
+Children's Issues - Children are required to have certain vaccinations before they can enroll in school in the United States.
+Therefore, we recommend that you bring your child's complete vaccination records with you to the United States.
+Additionally, if your child is adopted, you have full custody as a result of a divorce, or you share custody with the child's other parent, we recommend that you bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
+You will likely need these papers (translated into English) in the United States for issues such as school enrollment, medical care, and eventual citizenship.

 Information for New Immigrants - Please visit the USCIS web page for helpful information on moving to the United States.
-You can read their publication "Welcome to the United States: A Guide for New Immigrants" online
+You can read their publication "Welcome to the United States: A Guide for New Immigrants" online.